Dust evolution in zoom-in cosmological simulations of galaxy formation: Numerical simulations

 To describe the processes occurring on unresolved scales, in particular star formation and stellar feedback, we adopt the sub-resolution model MUPPI, in the specific version described by \cite{valentini19}.
 In this section, we recall its main features, while we refer the reader to the latter paper, and references therein, for a full account.

-MUPPI describes a multi-phase (MP) ISM.
-A gas particle enters a MP stage whenever its density increases above a density threshold ($n_{\rm thres}=0.01$ cm$^{-3}$) and its temperature drops below a temperature threshold ($T_{\rm thres}=10^5$ K).
-When these conditions are met, the particle consists of a hot and a cold gas phases in pressure equilibrium, plus a "virtual" stellar component.
-We indicate with $f_{\rm hot}$ and $f_{\rm cold}$ the mass fraction of the gas particles in the two phases.

-A set of ordinary differential equations describes mass and energy flows among different components: hot gas condenses into a cold phase (whose assumed temperature is $T_{c}=300$ K) due to radiative cooling, while some cold gas evaporates due to the destruction of molecular clouds.
+MUPPI describes a multi-phase (MP) ISM. \edi{An SPH particle is treated as MP if it increases its density above a threshold ($n_{\rm thres}=0.01$ cm$^{-3}$) and its temperature drops below another threshold ($T_{\rm thres}=10 ^5$ K).} A MP particle consists of a hot and a cold gas phases in pressure equilibrium, plus a "virtual" stellar component. \edi{Ordinary differential equations describe mass and energy exchanges between these components.} We indicate with $f_{\rm hot}$ and $f_{\rm cold}$ the mass fraction of the gas particles in the two phases.
+Hot gas condenses into a cold phase (whose assumed temperature is $T_{c}=300$ K) due to radiative cooling, while some cold gas evaporates due to the destruction of molecular clouds.
+The densities of the two phases, used in the dust modelling of this paper, are computed from their filling factor, as described in section 3.1 of \cite{murante15}.
 A fraction $f_{\rm mol}$ of the cold gas mass is in the molecular phase, from which a virtual stellar component forms, according to a given efficiency.
 We rely on the phenomenological prescription by \citet{blitz06} to estimate $f_{\rm mol}$.
 This is an (almost) linear relation between the ratio of molecular and neutral hydrogen surface densities and the midplane pressure of galaxy discs, and is implemented in our code to compute the molecular fraction from hydrodynamical pressure; it can be seen as a convenient bypass to the complex process of molecular cloud formation, that produces a good order-of-magnitude estimate of the molecular fraction, at least at solar metallicities.
 Over time, MP gas particles generate new stellar particles, using the virtual stellar mass accumulated previously as a consequence of its star formation rate (SFR).
 The latter process uses a stochastic algorithm \citep{springel03}.

 Besides radiative cooling, including here also that promoted by dust (Section \ref{sec:cool}), the energy budget of the hot phase is affected by a pure hydrodynamical term, accounting for shocks and heating or cooling due to gravitational compression or expansion of the gas, and by thermal stellar feedback.
 The latter includes both the contribution of supernovae explosions within the stellar component of the particle itself, as well as that coming from neighbouring particles.